provenance-io/how-to-provenance/p8e-contract-sdk-example/README.md

 ### 2. Publish the Contracts

+Uses the [p8e-gradle-plugin](https://github.com/provenance-io/p8e-gradle-plugin) to digest the files included in the [contract](contract) project and publish them as a contract to the locally running Provenance Blockchain instance.

 ```shell
 source docker/env/bootstrap.env && ./gradlew p8eClean p8eBootstrap --info
 ```

 ### 3. Run the Example

 This step is can be run any number of times while the local docker environment is up.
+The example creates an example [scope](https://docs.provenance.io/modules/metadata-module#scope-data-structures), which contains data about a fake loan that has been originated for a borrower.
+After populating the scope with loan data, it showcases how to use the Contract Execution Environment to update the data by attaching a servicer to that loan.
+This example effectively memorializes the new loan and servicer on the Provenance Blockchain, creating an immutable record of changes that may occur during a loan's lifecycle.

 ```shell
 ./gradlew application:run